happybubblefish/SiXiang/README.md

 # SiXiang
-A web-based restaurant app.
+A web-based restaurant app.<br/><br/>

-This is the first version which I only spent 4 days on it, including collecting the materials from internet, designing the models and UI, implementing the code.
-More functionalities will be coming soon.
+Declaimer: this app is for study purpose.
+All the images are from internet.
+Please contact me at lin.cong8066@gmail.com if you have any concern.
+Thanks:) <br/><br/>

+V1.1 <br/>
+--- Four days work to collect materials, design (includes project architecture and business model) and implement code.
+User can browse food and place order.

+V1.2 <br/>
+Added: <br/>
+--- Authentication and authorization (role based access to certain page).<br/>
+--- Validation and transaction management.<br/>
+--- Editing personal profile module.<br/>
+--- Updating password part.<br/>
+--- Comment module for each dish.<br/>
+--- Spicy degree for each dish.<br/>
+--- Overlay effect on each dish.<br/>
+--- Sending user email confirmation after user placed order.<br/>
+--- User can leave comment for SiXiang to improve their service.<br/>
+--- Rewards module.<br/>
+--- Phone gallery page.<br/>
+--- More dummy data to populate DB.
+--- Declaimer part.<br/><br/>

+Unregistered user can browse dishes and place order.
+Once placed order, a new account will be automatically created based on the user's email in order to get reward points.<br/>
+Registered user can login to check the reward points and redeem gift --- probably food coupon :) (further version).<br/><br/>

-Please check the demo for current version of application: https://youtu.be/KpZa3jrEf90
+Please check the demo for V1.1 version of application: https://youtu.be/KpZa3jrEf90 Please check the demo for V1.2 version of application:

 Home page:
 ![alt tag](https://cloud.githubusercontent.com/assets/7445923/18207316/b16cb0c6-70f8-11e6-8d24-d64820e1183c.jpg)